pldimitrov/Rrd/README.md

 Rrd
 ===

-R package for working with .rrd files
+R package for working with .rrd files.
+Uses [librrd](http://oss.oetiker.ch/rrdtool/doc/librrd.en.html) to import the binary data directly into R without exporting it to an intermediate format first.

 #Installation